-Do you know what Black Hat ASO is and how ?
+Do you know what Black Hat ASO is and how it works?
 Keep on reading!

-Like in the SEO world, where Black Hat SEO is a reality, the same happens with ASO and Black Hat ASO.
+Like in the SEO world, where Black Hat SEO is a reality, the same happens with Black Hat ASO.

 What is Black Hat ASO?
 7 Tactics that work but you should avoid…

-As the competitiveness level is increasing more and more everyday, new ASO solutions are coming out, and not all of them are safe and ethical.
-Black Hat ASO tactics pursue the same goal as ASO (exposure, traffic and downloads) – however, the process is not the same because “the dark side of ASO” bypasses the rules and the stores end up penalizing and removing the app / game that decides to use these tactics.
+As the competitiveness level is increasing more and more everyday, new solutions are coming out, and not all of them are safe and ethical.
+Black Hat ASO tactics pursue the same goal as App Store Optimization (exposure, traffic and downloads) – however, the process is not the same because “the dark side of App Store SEO” bypasses the rules and the stores end up penalizing and removing the app / game that decides to use these tactics.

-We have collected the most common 7 Black Hat ASO tactics and put them in this list for you:
+We have collected the most common 7 tactics and put them in this list for you:

 1. Keyword stuffing